-Due to the students' lack of exposure to the English language, Instructor C feels that it is the responsibility of the ESL instructor to introduce students to these materials so that they may have a good example of language use which is authentic and relatable.
+Due to the students' lack of exposure to the English language, Instructor C feels that it is the responsibility of the ESL instructor to introduce students to these materials so that they may have a good example of language use that is authentic and relatable.

-Nur Ashiquin, et al., (2021) also discussed the lack of appropriate materials in ESL classrooms that align to the CEFR.
+Nur Ashiquin et al. (2021) also discussed the lack of appropriate materials in ESL classrooms that align with the CEFR.
 The existing materials are not localised to the Malaysian students' needs and background.
-This relates to the next theme regarding the need for ESL instructors to be sensitive to students' needs and background.
+This relates to the next theme regarding the need for ESL instructors to be sensitive to students' needs and backgrounds.